jerry0317/JYMoleculeTool-Swift/README.md

 - The first line of the file consists of the three rotational constants A, B, and C *with unit in Megahertz (MHz)*, separated by blank spaces, followed by the total mass of the molecule *with unit in amu*.
 - The second line is an optional comment line.
 It can be blank, but the line must exist.
 - Starting from the third line to the last are the information of single isotopic substitution.
-Each line consists of the three rotational constants A, B, and C *with unit in Megahertz (MHz)* after single isotopic substitution, followed by the substituted mass *with unit in amu*, and the substituted element.
+Each line consists of the three rotational constants A, B, and C *with unit in Megahertz (MHz)* after single isotopic substitution, followed by the mass number of the substituted element (for example, `13` for carbon-13), and the substituted element.
 Each block of information is separated by blank spaces.

 (Note: The actual file extension does not need to be `.sabc`.
 However, the format must be correct for the tool to work.)